Altech/erl-context/README.md

 ### Whta is this?
-Code for my graduate research(Actor Model, Group-Wide-Reflection, Context-Oriented Programming).
+Code for my graduate research : Concurrent Context-Oriented Programming using Group-Wide Reflection

 ### Files
 - runtimes
   - runtime_base : runtime of simple actor language on Erlang
-  - runtime_gwr : add group-wide reflection to runime_base
+  - runtime_gwr : construct group-wide reflection on runime_base
   - runtime_gwrc : add state for context-oriented programming to runime_gwr
-- threadring_* : app for micro benchmark
+- threadring_* : app for micro benchmark for each runtime
-- sensor_* : app for evaluation including rollback
+- sensor_* : app for evaluation including rollback for each runtime
 - cross_* : example of cross-context message
 - othres : sub modules